MODEL LEGISLATION – STATE RIGHT TO WORK LAW

 Any person injured as a result of any violation or threatened violation of the provisions of this Chapter shall recover any and all damages, including costs and reasonable attorney fees, of any character resulting from such violation or threatened violation.
 Such remedies shall be independent of and in addition to the penalties and remedies proscribed in other provisions of this Chapter.

 Section 7.
 Duty to investigate and enforce.

-It shall be the duty of the Attorney General of this State, and of the prosecuting attorneys of each county, to investigate complaints of violation or threatened violations of this Chapter and to prosecute all persons violating any of its provisions, and to take all means at his or her command to ensure effective enforcement.
+It shall be the duty of the Attorney General of this State to investigate complaints of violation or threatened violations of this Chapter and to prosecute all persons violating any of its provisions, and to take all means at his or her command to ensure effective enforcement.